SolidStateGroup/rio/README.md

 #Hardware spec
 <a href="./HardwareSpec.md">If you're looking to make a big LED wall like we did, here's how we did it</a>

+#What are you using this for?
+We're curious to see how people are using this library, submit an issue letting us know and we'll show it off here.

+#Contribute
+We welcome new features / bug fixes, feel free to submit a PR or add an issue with your suggestions.